blopwizz/cortex-js/README.md

 2. Create a Cortex app on your [Emotiv Account](https://www.emotiv.com/my-account/cortex-apps/).
 Take note of your credentials.
 3. Clone this repository, `cd` into the repo and do `npm install` to install the dependencies.
 4. Edit `config-example.json` to fill your Emotiv credentials and save the file as `config.json`.
 Check that this configuration file is included in `.gitignore` to avoid any sensitive data to be unintentionally uploaded on a public repository on Github. 🙈
 5. Plug the USB dongle in the computer.
 Turn on the headset.
+Make sure that the headset is running on battery (not connected to the computer via USB cable).
 6. Start the hello-world example with `node hello.js`.
 You should see your Client ID appearing.

 ## Common errors